Cart

 Go to the shop

-Free admission
+Free admission.

-Vesa-Pekka Kangaskorpi is the CEO of the media group Keskisuomalainen.
+Vesa-Pekka Kangaskorpi is the group CEO of the media group Keskisuomalainen.
 He is known as a strong advocate for the importance of domestic news media and the role of media in supporting democracy, building local vitality, and enabling societal discussion.

 Nikke Sillanpää is the new generation Periodical media Editor-in-Chief of RARE Media.
 RARE is Finland’s first media outlet dedicated exclusively to social media journalism and is subject to the self-regulation of the Council for Mass Media.